buildpacks/rfcs/text/0000-build-write-flag.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Possibly mixing the concerns of the `build` and the `export` phases.
+- Possibly mixing the concerns of the `build` and the `export` phases.
+- Added complexity of more flags for users.

 # Alternatives
 [alternatives]: #alternatives